Genres

 When I started ハピネス I was maybe N4 level grammar-wise and had about 1000 cards in my Anki deck.
 I got through it just fine by looking up words and (very occasionally) grammar.
 I had to look up ~10-15 words per chapter.
 Previously I read からかい上手の元高木さん, for which I had to look up ~5-10 words per chapter.

 There's only a handful of manga accessible to beginners.
-Happiness brings much-appreciated diversity in storytelling to the beginner level, by being a violent thriller about teens becoming vampire
+Happiness brings much-appreciated diversity in storytelling to the beginner level, by being a violent thriller about teens becoming vampires.

 a great option for starters